-Airport information is found at the FAA digital -Airport/Facilities Directory website: http://aeronav.faa.gov/index.asp?xml=aeronav/applications/d\afd.
+Airport information is found at the FAA digital -Airport/Facilities Directory website: http://aeronav.faa.gov/index.asp?xml=aeronav/applications/d_afd.

+Restrooms

-Restrooms are located in the OK3Air (FBO) the main office and in the Heber City Maintenance Building south of OK3Air.
+Located in the Heber City Maintenance Building south of OK3Air.
 The combination for the door in the Heber City Building is 121.5.